IBPS AFO 2020

 - CODING – DECODING – Here, you are provided with a pattern of codes with different English words arranged in random order.
 You need to break the coding pattern and find out the codes according to the questions.

 REASONING is a subject where you can improve with practice and score better.
-Practice free mock tests for IBPS AFO.
+For ibps afo reasoning questions, practice free mock tests for IBPS AFO.

 ALL THAT IS NEEDED IS YOUR ANALYSIS, SPEED AND OBSERVATION AND THE SKILL OF ELIMINATING THE WRONG CHOICES AND RECOGNISING THE TYPES YOU ARE MOST COMFORTABLE WITH.